Federerer/Notifications.Wpf/README.md

 ### Information
 This project was forked from  https://github.com/Federerer/Notifications.Wpf

-Project was re-released due to lack of owner interest in updating itю
+Project was re-released due to lack of owner interest in updating it.

 ### Usage: